nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/Cl8Iqzb.png)

-I also have Focus trigger Do Not Disturb mode on Focusing.
-This way I get no notifications when I am working and I get 0 distractions.

 The things I work on during this 100 min focus session is specified by an event in [Fantastical](../macOS/apps/fantastical.md).
 The events are simply names of projects on which I want to work on in that time.
 Here are the most common events I use and what I do during them:
 - Inbox - I open [2Do](../macOS/apps/2do.md) and work through the most prioritized tasks for `Today`.
 - Open Source - I use [Bee](https://www.neat.io/bee/) app and work through GitHub issues in `Next` list.